 Kathryn M. Roulett

-Prior to joining the firm, Kathryn represented an incarcerated mother in custody proceedings in the Bronx Family Court as part of Columbia Law School’s Prisoners and Families Clinic.
-Kathryn also served as the Outreach Chair on the board of the Columbia Law Women’s Association.
-Additionally, Kathryn served as an editor on the Columbia Journal of Gender and Law.
+During law school, Kathryn served as the Outreach Chair on the board of the Columbia Law Women’s Association and as an editor on the Columbia Journal of Gender and Law.

-- Represents multinational financial services firm in responding to regulatory inquiries and exams, with a focus on futures and swaps trading.
+- Represented multinational financial services firm in responding to regulatory inquiries and exams, with a focus on futures and swaps trading.

-- Represents individuals in CFTC and state investigations into futures and derivatives trading practices, including alleged market manipulation, spoofing, and front running.
+- Represented individuals in CFTC and state investigations into futures and derivatives trading practices, including alleged market manipulation, spoofing, and front running.

 - Represented individuals from a multinational financial services firm in an anti-corruption investigation by the DOJ.

-- Assisted Criminal Justice Act appointed counsel in pro bono representation of criminal defendant charged with conspiracy.
+- Assisting Criminal Justice Act appointed counsel in pro bono representation of criminal defendant charged with conspiracy.

 - Secured favorable results for three pro bono clients seeking to overturn denials of applications for security guard licenses.